primus-labs/zktls-page-core-sdk/README.md

 ### Index html

-You need to import two js files in your offscreen html.
+You need to import two js files in your index html.

 ```html
 <html>